TobiPeterG/terraform-provider-nautobot/README.md

 There are a few make targets you can leverage:

 - `make install`: To compile the provider.
-- `make docs-gen`: To generate or update documentation.
+- `make docs`: To generate or update documentation.
 - `make local`: Test local version of the provider.
 - `make testacc`: To run the full suite of Acceptance tests.